srobo/runbook/docs/kit/hardware/kch.md

 The following LEDs are driven by GPIO on the Raspberry Pi and indicate the status of the robot.

 All except the `Start` and Heartbeat LED are controlled by [`kchd`](../../software/#kch-daemon-kchd).
 If `kchd` is not running, these LEDs will not light up.
-Check the boot progress LEDs to confirm.
+Check the 60% boot progress LED to confirm that `kchd` is running.

 - `Code` (Green)
     - Enabled when a USB drive containing a usercode file (`robot.py`) is mounted.